 This post may contain affiliate links for which I may earn a small commission if items are purchased via the link.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 When many people think of a family vacation, theme parks and beaches often come to mind.
 But you don’t have to be stuck to overcrowded and overpriced theme parks or an all inclusive resort just because you have kids!
 The United States is one of the best countries to visit with kids.
 There are many US cities that make the perfect family destination.
+Kid-friendly US cities exist and are fun to visit.
 With top notch restaurants, lots of accommodation options and endless possibilities for entertainment, big cities offer a lot to the traveling family.
 We have compiled a list of favorites from family travel bloggers around the world.
 In no particular order, here is a list of the best US cities to visit with kids.

 Harmony from Momma To Go shares why NYC is her favorite big city getaway with kids.
 No list of the best places to visit with kids would be complete without mentioning New York!